All About Alor Island Indonesia – Exploring the Alor Archipelago

 Check the latest accommodation prices on Alor Island on Booking.com

 Although relatively well-known, Alor island diving is not as popular as that in other Indonesia dive sites due to it being completely off the tourist trail.
-Diving in Komodo National Park and Bali, are far more well-known.
+Diving in Komodo National Park, Bali, and even Raja Ampat in Papua, are far more well-known.
 Yet, divers in Indonesia are familiar with the Alor Archipelago and its underwater beauty which makes it one of the recommended dive spots in the country.

 Getting to Alor Island, Indonesia

 Alor is serviced by flights from Kupang on West Timor, which itself is not one of the most popular destinations in Indonesia either, hence making the journey from the more popular spots long and sometimes expensive.
 Car ferries also run from Kupang to Alor island, Indonesia, with a journey time of about 20 hours on Tuesdays and Saturdays at the time of writing.

 Booking flights in Indonesia is not always straightforward as the local airlines servicing the internal routes do not accept foreign credit cards.
 You can manage to circumvent this going to an actual agent, or alternatively by using a very reliable online website called Nusatrip.

 Alor island accommodation can be rather basic with Kalabahi being home to very few hotels which, though basic, still command higher costs when compared to similar accommodation on other islands with better tourism infrastructure.